praveentcom/basepack/README.md

 ## About

 Basepack provides production-ready service utilities for Node.js backend applications.
 Built with TypeScript, it offers multi-provider support with automatic failover, making your backend services more resilient and flexible.
+It also provides a set of commonly used services like email, cache, logging, etc.

 **Key Features:**
 - Built-in validation